-Meanwhile, for the education business, Engzell, Frey & et al-Verhagen.
-(2021), HeErwin et al. (2020), and Chu, Chan & So et al. (2022) identifyies that they have now made learning services from home.
-Students are given access to study from home through applications that make it easier for students to learn (Nastiti & Rusvitawati, 2021); l.
-Likewise with the workshop business, which is now starting to develop home workshop services.
+Meanwhile, for the education business, Engzell, Frey & Verhagen (2021), Herwin et al. (2020), and Chu, Chan & So (2022) identify that they have now made learning services from home.
+Students are given access to study from home through applications that make it easier for students to learn (Nastiti & Rusvitawati, 2021); likewise with the workshop business, which is now starting to develop home workshop services.
 For business training, now you can immediately adapt by creating training or webinars that can be accessed via video conferencing applications.
 Some hotel brands have also changed hotel room facilities as a resting place for medical personnel and so on.
 During this difficult situation, of course, brand players must be wise in allocating campaign funds.
 Creativity when branding is necessary, especially when working from home like this.